spinel-coop/rv/docs/rv-notes.md

 ## configuration

-rv can be configured globally, per user, and per project, as well as via ENV.
+rv can be configured globally, per user, and per project, as well as via ENV. configuration files use the [KDL](https://kdl.dev) document format.

 settings we know we want to support include:

+- ruby location(s)
-- ruby install location (default /opt/rubies, ~/.rubies)
+- ruby installation location
 - default ruby version

 ## projects

 Projects are libraries, or packages, or applications.
 The required file indicating a project root is a `Gemfile`, but a project with a `Gemfile` might still be inside a workspace that aggregates together several projects.

-A project root may be indicated by a `Gemfile`, an `rv.toml` config file, a `.git` directory, a `.jj` directory, or other files to be added in the future.
+A project root may be indicated by a `Gemfile`, an `rbproject.kdl` config file, a `.git` directory, a `.jj` directory, or other files to be added in the future.

 Most `rv` commands (like `add,` `remove,` `install,` and `lock`) are scoped to a project and that project's dependencies.
 Some commands also interact with the user or global state, like `ruby install`, `tool install`, etc.